Getting Started with OLake for MongoDB

 discover | The OLake sub-command that scans MongoDB schemas. |

---config /mnt/config/config.json | Tells OLake where to find your MongoDB connection details. |
+--config /mnt/config/source.json | Tells OLake where to find your MongoDB connection details. |

-2.1 Understanding the catalog.json
+2.1 Understanding the streams.json

 File